tsaomaxwell/music-bubbles-2/README.md

 # instructions
-You can view a regularly updated version at [*Duo*](https://tsaomaxwell.github.io/music-bubbles-2/) If you would prefer to directly access the program, please set up the React environment and then run
+You can view a regularly updated version at [*Duo*](https://tsaomaxwell.github.io/music-bubbles-2/) If you would prefer to directly access the program, please set up the React environment and then run:

 >npm start

-in the music_bubbles folder to view on your device after downloading.
+In the music_bubbles folder to view on your device after downloading.